-The figure shows price development of two main contracts for household customers in 2009 inclusive value added tax.
-The Standard variable contract1 (spot led contract, but where the supplier is obliged to inform about price modifications two weeks before they take place) is considered the default contract.
-Approximately 42 percent of the household customers had a standard variable contract in 2009.
-In comparison, roughly 52 percent of the customers had a market contract2 (a contract that offers the average monthly area spot price with a mark -up) in 2009.
+The figure shows the price development for the spot contract in the five Norwegian bidding areas of the Nord Pool Spot power exchange.
+The figures also shows the price development of The Standard variable contract2 which is considered to be the default contract offered by the incumbent suppliers in Norway.
+The Standard variable contract is a spot based contract, but where the supplier is obliged to inform about price modifications two weeks before they take place.
+Approximately 40 percent of the household customers had a standard variable contract in 2010.
+In comparison, roughly 56 percent of the customers had a spot contract3 (a contract that offers the average monthly area spot price with a mark -up) in 2010.
 The rest had a fixed priced contract, normally of one year duration.
-On average nation wide suppliers had a lower price than vertically integrated suppliers or suppliers within the same group of companies as the DSO (incumbent suppliers).